Finitary codings for the random-cluster model and other infinite-range monotone models: Space-time finitary codings

 \section{Space-time finitary codings}

 The goal of this section is to prove Theorem \ref{thm:fv}.
-As such, the graph $G$ will be an infinite quasi-transitive graph satisfying~\eqref{eq:sphere-condition}, $S$ will be finite (and identified with $\{0,1,\dots,|S|-1\})$, and $\rho$ will be a monotone $\Gamma$-invariant irreducible marginally-finite upwards-downwards specification such that $\mu^+ = \mu^-$.
+As such, the graph $G$ will be an infinite quasi-transitive graph satisfying~\eqref{eq:sphere-condition}, $S$ will be finite (and identified with $\{0,1,\dots,|S|-1\})$, and $\rho$ will be a monotone $\Gamma$-invariant irreducible marginally finite upwards-downwards specification such that $\mu^+ = \mu^-$.

 We will reuse the dynamics of Section \ref{sec:MainCoupling}, but will now demand that the spaces $\cA$ and $\cB$ are both finite.
 Before we construct suitable versions of $(\cA,\pi)$, $F$, $(\cB,\theta)$ and $\mathcal{O}$, let us outline the properties required to obtain a space-time finitary coding.